English at Al-Furqan

 Classes vote annually for a book that they would like to receive as a gift from school to add to their home libraries.

 Pupils from a local secondary school visit Al-Furqan weekly to read and share books with children in Year 4.

 Throughout the year at Al-Furqan, we run competitions and events to promote a love of reading.
 On World Book Day in March, we encourage children to dress up as a character from one of the Power of Reading titles which they have read in English lessons.

-We are very excited to be in the process of planning a brand new library for Al-Furqan.
-School Council have been involved in the design and the build will begin very soon.
-The library will be a welcoming place which our pupils will visit regularly to select and borrow books, share a recommendation with a friend but most of all, to enjoy some dedicated time to enjoy a good book.
+We are very excited to have a brand new library here at Al-Furqan.
+School Council were involved in the design and it has been stocked with a wide range of quality titles by contemporary children's authors.
+Our library is a welcoming place which pupils visit regularly to select and borrow books, share a recommendation with a friend but most of all, to enjoy some dedicated time to get stuck into a good book.

 U. Patricia and U. Farzana are currently compiling a list of recommended quality texts appropriate for each year group to help parents and children select books successfully from the wide range currently available.

 The information provided by this website on book recommendations is for guidance only.
 Please browse and select books which are appropriate for your child(ren).
 Click here to view the website.